kfchou/kfchou.github.io/_posts/2023-10-06-funcanimation_generators.md

 Under the hood:
 1. `FuncAnimation` calls the function you provided in `init_func`, this is where you set up your first animation frame.
-2. The `generator` function is called.
-This provides the data to the `update` function.
-This is usually where you update the lines on your canvas.
+2. The `generator` function is called to provide new data to the `update` function, in which the artist objects on your canvas are updated.
+The `generator` is called every time a new animation frame is created.